sambanova/ai-starter-kit/CoE_jump_start/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 license.
+See the `LICENSE.md` file in the parent folder (`AI-STARTER-KIT`) for more details.

 ## Acknowledgements